IC4HD 2013 Human Development Fellowships

 The IC4HD 2013 Human Development Fellowship is a three month residential fellowship at the Indian Institute of Advanced Study, Shimla, India.
 Under the 2013 fellowship programme research on a well-defined aspect of human development under the theme of social security in the South is supported.
 Fellows must have relevant work experience of about 5-8 years, and be nationals of countries from the Asia-Pacific region.

-The International Centre for Human Development (IC4HD) is pleased to announce that six individuals from the Asia-Pacific region - 4 from Bhutan, 1 from Lao PDR, and 1 from Cambodia – have been awarded the 2013 Human Development Fellowship.
+Six individuals from the Asia-Pacific region - 4 from Bhutan, 1 from Cambodia, 1 from Lao PDR – have been awarded the 2013 Human Development Fellowship.
+Highlights of the work they have proposed to undertake under the fellowship umbrella are the following.

 Ensuring social security for older people in Bhutan